davidegaspar/davidegaspar/RESUME.md

 Currently our Labs cover topics like Deployment, Secrets, Network and Infrastructure as Code, Observability and Migrations.

 <div class="page-break"></div>

-### AWS Network @ CondeNast

-Project Lead in the Networking layer for our Global Platform (AWS EKS based), responsible for defining requirements, testing and coordinating teams in order to deliver a networking solution that supports both the build out of new AWS EKS Clusters as well as the migration of our main properties (Vogue, GQ, Wired, etc.) in a staggered manner, allowing teams to move applications at their own pace.

 ### Services and UI migration to AWS @ eFinancialCareers